great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/configure_expectation_stores.md

 ## Filesystem

-By default, new <TechnicalTag tag="profiling" text="Profiled" /> <TechnicalTag tag="expectation" text="Expectations" /> are stored as <TechnicalTag tag="expectation_suite" text="Expectation Suites" /> in JSON format in the ``expectations/`` subdirectory of your ``great_expectations`` folder.
-Use the information provided here to configure a new storage location for Expectations on your filesystem.
+Use the information provided here to configure a new storage location for Expectations on your Filesystem.

 ### Prerequisites